Florida / County

 DMV Information

-Vehicle services for Key Biscayne residents are managed by the Florida Department of Highway Safety and Motor Vehicles, located in nearby Miami.
-Residents can access driver's licensing, vehicle registration, and other services both in person and online at the state DMV website.
-The process is streamlined for convenience and accessibility.
+Residents of Key Biscayne handle vehicle services through the Florida Department of Highway Safety and Motor Vehicles, conveniently located in Miami.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Florida